 3. Dynamic/Private Ports (49152-65535): Typically used for temporary connections and can be utilized by any process.

-1. Connection Establishment: When a client wants to communicate with a server, it uses a combination of the server's IP address and the designated port number (e.g., port 80 for HTTP).
-The client selects a random unused port number for its end of the connection.
+In TCP communication, when a client wants to communicate with a server, it uses a combination of the server's IP address and the designated port number (e.g., port 80 for HTTP) to establish a connection.

-1. Connectionless Communication: Unlike TCP, UDP does not establish a connection before sending data.
-The client sends packets to the server's IP address and port number directly.
+Unlike TCP, UDP does not establish a connection before sending data, so the client sends packets to the server's IP address and port number directly.

-Here is a table listing 25 common port numbers with their associated services, usage, and protocols:
+Here is a table containing 25 common port numbers used by TCP and UDP protocols with their associated service and usage.

 Port Number | Service | Used For | Protocol |